 If you’re buried under a mountain of student loan debt, having it forgiven can be a huge relief.
 Forgiveness is generally possible if you’re disabled, part of one of the income-based repayment options or pursuing a career in public service.
 While getting your loans wiped out in one fell swoop can seem like a lifesaver, it may come with some negative financial implications.
 We cover what you need to know below.
 You may also want to work with a financial advisor who can help you plan ahead for your student loans.

-Loan Forgiveness and Your Credit
+Student Loan Forgiveness and Your Credit

 Generally, when a student loan is forgiven, it shouldn’t impact your credit in a negative way.
 As long as your loans were in good standing at the time they were discharged and your accounts are being reported properly to the credit reporting bureaus, you won’t see a huge difference in your score.